 While it may not be necessary for your path as a coach, we offer this level of training through the Lumia Signature Life Coach Training program because we’ve seen how the ICF curriculum and credentialing opens doors, provides deeper insights, and boosts the confidence of our life coaching students.

-In our experience, there are four major reasons people choose to pursue ICF Coach Certification.
+In our experience, there are four major reasons people choose to pursue their credentials with the ICF.
 Let's take a look at each of them!

 Why Become An ICF Certified Life Coach?